sshbio/socket.io-client/README.md

+#bower compatible socket.io client
-socket.io client bower compatible install. verions will be compatitble as main repo of socket.io-client
+versions will be compatitble as main repo of socket.io-client
+#installation
+`bower install sio-client`